AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 Here, we declare the :ada:`Free` procedure, which we can then use to deallocate objects that were allocated for the :ada:`Integer_Access` type.

-:ada:`Unchecked_Deallocation` is a generic procedure that we can instantiate for access types.
-When declaring an instance of :ada:`Unchecked_Deallocation`, we have to specify arguments for:
+:ada:`Ada.Unchecked_Deallocation` is a generic procedure that we can instantiate for access types.
+When declaring an instance of :ada:`Ada.Unchecked_Deallocation`, we have to specify arguments for:

 - the formal :ada:`Object` parameter, which indicates the type of actual objects that we want to deallocate; and